-COVID-19 is an acute respiratory disease caused by a novel coronavirus SARS-CoV-2 that emerged in the Wuhan City of China in December 2019 and evolved into a global pandemic, resulting in unprecedented morbidity and mortality.
+Coronavirus disease 2019 (COVID-19), an acute onset pneumonia caused by a novel betacoronavirus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), emerged in the Wuhan City of China in December 2019 and evolved into a global pandemic.
 To date, there are no proven drugs or vaccines against this virus.
 Hence, the situation demands an urgent need to explore all potential therapeutic strategies that can be made available to prevent the disease progression and improve patient outcomes.
-With growing knowledge regarding the pathogenesis of COVID-19, several repurposed drugs and investigational agents are currently being evaluated in clinical trials for their probable benefits in the treatment of this condition.
-Though several observational studies have claimed some of these drugs to be effective based on in vitro or extrapolated evidence, the currently available data remains inconclusive because of ill-defined patient selection criteria, small sample size, lack of concurrent controls, and use of intermediary outcomes instead of patient-relevant outcomes.
+In absence of clinically proven treatment guidelines, several repurposed drugs and investigational agents are currently being evaluated in clinical trials for their probable benefits in the treatment of COVID-19.
+These include antivirals (remdesivir, lopinavir/ritonavir, umifenovir, favipiravir), interferon, antimalarials (chloroquine/hydroxychloroquine), antiparasitic drugs (ivermectin, nitazoxanide), biologics (monoclonal antibodies, interleukin receptor antagonist), cellular therapies (mesenchymal stem cells, natural killer cells), convalescent plasma, and cytokine adsorber.
+Though several observational studies have claimed many of these agents to be effective based on their in vitro activities and extrapolated evidence from SARS and MERS-CoV epidemics, the currently available data remains inconclusive because of ill-defined patient selection criteria, small sample size, lack of concurrent controls, and use of intermediary outcomes instead of patient-relevant outcomes.
 Moreover, there is a need to clearly define the patient populations who warrant therapy and also, the timing of initiation of treatment.
-This review explains the pathophysiology of COVID-19 and summarizes the potential treatment options which can provide guidance in developing effective therapeutic strategies.
+Understanding the disease pathology responsible for the clinical manifestations of COVID-19 is imperative to identify the potential targets for drug development.
+This review explains the pathophysiology of COVID-19 and summarizes the potential treatment candidates which can provide guidance in developing effective therapeutic strategies.

-Introduction
+1. Introduction

-In December 2019, several patients in the Wuhan City of Hubei Province, China were diagnosed with a rapidly progressive pneumonia caused by a novel betacoronavirus [1].
+In December 2019, an outbreak of fatal pneumonia caused by a novel Betacoronavirus was reported from the Wuhan City of China's Hubei Province.
 The virus was initially named by World Health Organization (WHO) as 2019-novel Coronavirus (2019-nCoV).
-However, due to its similarity with Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV), the Coronavirus Study Group later renamed the virus as Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) and the disease was designated as Coronavirus Disease 2019 (COVID-19) by WHO [2].
-The disease was declared a global pandemic by WHO on March 11, 2020 [3].
-As of May 05, 2020, COVID-19 has affected more than 3.5 million people in 215 countries and territories, with 243,540 deaths.
-USA accounts for the maximum number of cases, followed by Spain, Italy, and France.
+However, due to its similarity with Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV), the Coronavirus Study Group later renamed the virus as Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) and the disease was designated as Coronavirus Disease 2019 (COVID-19) [1].
+It was declared a global pandemic by the WHO on March 11, 2020 [2].
+As of July 19, 2020, COVID-19 has affected more than 14 million people in 216 countries and territories, with 597,583 deaths [3].
+USA accounts for the maximum number of cases, followed by Brazil, India, and Russia.

 Coronaviruses (CoV) are classified into four distinct genera (alpha, beta, gamma, and delta CoV).
-Human infections are caused by two genera: α -CoV (HCoV-229E and HCoV-NL63), responsible for mild respiratory infections, and β -CoV (HCoV-HKU1, HCoV-OC43, SARS-CoV, and Middle East Respiratory Syndrome Coronavirus [MERS-CoV]), causing severe and potentially fatal respiratory infections.
-The γ - and δ -CoV infect birds [4,5,6].
-The SARS-CoV-2 is an enveloped, non-segmented, positive-sense RNA virus, belonging to the genus β -CoV (subgenus sarbecovirus, subfamily Orthocoronavirinae).
-Phylogenetic analysis has revealed that the SARS-CoV-2 genome bears 96.2% sequence homology with a Bat-CoV RaTG13, and shares 79.5% identity with SARS-CoV [7].
-Based on genetic sequence and evolutionary analysis, it has been proposed that both Bat-CoV RaTG13 and SARS-CoV-2 might be having a common ancestor, and SARS-CoV-2 might have jumped from bats to humans via some unknown intermediate hosts [8].
-This review explains the pathogenesis of COVID-19, and summarizes the current evidence regarding potential treatment options which can provide guidance in developing effective therapeutic strategies.
+Human infections are caused by two genera: $\alpha$ -CoV (HCoV-229E and HCoV-NL63) and $\beta$ -CoV (HCoV-HKU1, HCoV-OC43, Middle East Respiratory Syndrome Coronavirus [MERS-CoV], SARS-CoV, and SARS-CoV-2).
+The $\gamma$ - and $\delta$ -CoVs infect birds [4,5,6].
+Phylogenetic analysis has revealed that the genome of SARS-CoV-2 bears 96.2% sequence homology with a bat coronavirus RaTG13, and shares 79.5% identity with SARS-CoV [7].
+Based on genetic sequence and evolutionary analysis, it has been proposed that both Bat-CoV RaTG13 and SARS-COV-2 might be having a common ancestor, and SARS-CoV-2 might have jumped from bats to humans via some unknown intermediate hosts [8].
+Despite overwhelming global efforts, COVID-19 remains a poorly understood disease with limited success in the field of drug development.
+Understanding the disease pathogenesis is crucial for choosing effective drug targets.
+This review explains the pathophysiology of COVID-19, and summarizes the potential treatment candidates, which can provide guidance in developing efficient therapeutic strategies.

-Virus structure and Pathogenesis
+2. Virus structure and Pathogenesis